Zondax/polkadot-testing/docs/report.md

 Implemented in the Julia language, the testsuite leveraged the Foreign Function Interface (FFI) to interact with functions and data types from the three Polkadot implementations.
 Julia was chosen for its ability to easily interface with libraries from other languages, a crucial feature for testing implementations written in different programming languages.

 Despite its comprehensive nature, the project was archived in September 2023 and is no longer maintained.
 The reasons for this are not publicly documented, but it's possible that the maintenance overhead, coupled with the complexity of keeping up with the evolving Polkadot specification, contributed to this decision.

-The W3F Polkadot testsuite, though no longer active, serves as a valuable reference for understanding the complexities involved in testing Polkadot implementations and the approaches that can be used to tackle them.

 #### Strengths